-A credit-builder credit card is designed for those with no or poor credit history.
+A credit builder credit card is designed for those with no or poor credit history.
 Credit-building credit cards are also sometimes referred to as ‘bad credit’ credit cards.
-Credit-builder cards can help you build your credit score over time, which can open up better opportunities in the future.
+They can help you build your credit score over time, opening up better opportunities in the future.

-With so much resting on your credit rating, if yours is poor, it can make it so much harder to get approved for things like mortgages or car finance.
+With so much resting on your credit rating, having poor credit can make it harder to get approved for things like mortgages or car finance.
 Those with poor credit always end up paying more to take out loans which only continues the cycle.
-A credit-builder credit card is a solid way to start taking back control over your credit history.
+A credit builder credit card is a good way to start taking back control over your credit history.